cybersamx/go-recipes/generics/type-parameters/README.md

 ## Type Parameters in Types

-With Go 1.18, types can now be declared with type parameters.
+With go 1.19, types can now be declared with type parameters.

 ```go
 type StructName[T TypeConstraint, ...] struct {